What are endocrine disruptors and where can they be found?

 - Phenoxyethanol (antimicrobial action)

-On the label : Butylated, hydroxynalisol, BHA
+On the label: Butylated, hydroxynalisol, BHA

 - Phthalates (fixing agent)

-On the plastic packaging : PET and PVC p >
+On plastic packaging: PET and PVC

 - Alkylphenols (emulsifiers)

-In cleansers, shaving foams and styling products.
+In cleansers, shaving foams, and styling products.

 - Resorcinol (hair dyes)

-Please note, vegetable dyes are not necessarily exempt!
+Be careful, plant-based dyes are not necessarily exempt!

 Not exclusively reserved for sun products.

-On the label : Benzophenone, oxybenzone, ethylhexyl, methoxycinnamate, methylbenzylidene camphor.
+On the label: Benzophenone, oxybenzone, ethylhexyl, methoxycinnamate, methylbenzylidene camphor.

-- Lilial (used as fragrance)
+- Lilial (used as a fragrance)

-On the label : Butylphenyl, methylpropional
+On the label: Butylphenyl, methylpropional

 Are you relieved?
-There are some great apps out there that will help you find bad students.
+There are some really well-designed apps that will help you sniff out the bad guys.

 Some examples: